hailanyi/CasTrack-waymo/readme.md

-# 3D MOT for waymo dataset
+# 3D MOT for Waymo dataset
-This project is developed for online 3D multi-object tracking on waymo dataset.
+This project is developed for online 3D multi-object tracking on Waymo dataset.
 The tracking code is from [here](https://github.com/hailanyi/3D-Multi-Object-Tracker).
 The visualization code is from [here](https://github.com/hailanyi/3D-Detection-Tracking-Viewer).